-This form is used for letters, memoirs, telephone conversations, etc., with the author.
+This form is used for letters, e-mail communication, telephone conversations, interviews, etc., with the author.
 Be sure to give a complete date.
-Such references do not appear in the reference list.
+Because they do not provide recoverable data, such references do not appear in the reference list

 Electronic Media